Looking to buy a short sale?

 Purchasing a short sale in Cary, North Carolina on your own is risky.
 Contact RE/MAX Performance for expert advice.

-Can I get a good deal on a short sale?
+Can I get a bargain on a short sale?

-Every now and then a good deal will come along.
-Many people hear the phrase "short sale" and automatically think of a seller that is in financial trouble and needs to sell their home quickly to avert further financial problems.
-This is at times the case and can be an opportunity for a buyer to cash in on another's misfortune.
-On the other hand, a lender may consider a short sale even if the seller is current with their mortgage, but property values have fallen.
-In cases such as these the discounted price may in fact be consistent with actual market values instead of below.
+From time to time, yes.
+Often times people hear the term "short sale" and instinctively think of a seller that is in default and needing to sell their home promptly to avert further financial problems.
+This is sometimes the case and can be an opportunity for a buyer to cash in on another's misfortune.
+On the other hand, a lender may consider a short sale even if the seller is current with their mortgage, but property values have declined.
+In these cases the reduced price may in fact be in line with true market values rather than below.

-• Always do your homework before making any offers.
-Using an experienced real estate professional from RE/MAX Performance to support your research of a property can help you make informed decisions.
-We can help discover to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
-Getting this information can help you make a decision about how much to offer.
+• Prior to making any purchase offers, do your research.
+Using a knowledgeable real estate professional from RE/MAX Performance to support your research of a property can help you make informed decisions.
+We can help learn to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
+Acquiring this data can help you make a decision about how much to offer.

-• Use a real estate agent with short sale experience.
-RE/MAX Performance can help expedite the transaction and make certain you're protected.
-Don't allow inexperience to impede the closing process.
-Put my knowledge and experience to work for you.
+• Get a REALTOR® with short sale experience.
+RE/MAX Performance can assist you in expediting the transaction and make sure you're protected.
+Don't allow inexperience to hold up the closing process.
+Let my experience and knowledge work for you.

-• Even in the best of situations and with an experienced real estate agent, buying a short sale property will probably take longer than a typical real estate transaction.
-Be informed that a majority of short sales will not close in 30 days or less.
-Remember that you're not only having to get approval from the seller, but the lender must also agree to the sale terms.
-A lot of the time your offer will be presented to a committee to approve or disapprove, which will add time - sometimes even 2 to 3 months.
+• Even with an experienced real estate agent and under the best circumstances, buying a short sale property will usually take longer than a typical real estate transaction.
+Be aware that a majority of short sales will not close in 30 days or less.
+Remember that you're not only getting approval from the seller, but the lender must also agree to the terms of the sale.
+In most cases your offer will be sent to a committee to approve, which will add time - sometimes even 2 to 3 months.

-• Home warranties, buyer credits and allowances, and closing cost concessions are generally not up for negotiation when working with a short sale.
-The lender will sell the property "as is" which means the lender will not be paying for repairs.
-Make sure you reserve the right to have inspections for pests, HVAC, electrical, and other critical areas.
-At RE/MAX Performance, when I write an offer, I'm looking out for your interests first and will always recommend that you make your offer contingent upon the inspection results.
+• Home warranties, buyer credits and allowances, and closing cost concessions are generally not negotiable when dealing with a short sale.
+The lender will be selling the property "as is" which means the lender isn't going to pay for repairs.
+Be sure to reserve the right to have the property inspected for pests, HVAC, electrical, and other critical areas.
+At RE/MAX Performance, when I write an offer, I will be looking out for your interests above all else and will always advise you to make your offer contingent upon the inspection results.

-When you're ready to buy, whether it be a short sale or a typical home sale, RE/MAX Performance can help you.
-Utilize my experience and knowledge of real estate to be certain you are getting a fair deal and protect yourself during the complete purchase transaction.
+When it's time to buy, whether it be a short sale or a typical home sale, RE/MAX Performance can help you.
+Use my experience and knowledge of real estate to feel confident you're getting a fair deal and protect yourself during the whole transaction.

 Looking to Buy?